-1) Firstly, make sure that you don’t need planning permission to install your new boiler – this may be necessary if you live in a listed building or need to install a new flue outside of your home
+1) Planning Considerations – Firstly, make sure that you don’t need planning permission to install your new boiler – this may be necessary if you live in a listed building or need to install a new flue outside of your home

-2) To satisfy building regulations, make sure your new boiler is A-rated or at least 88% efficient as judged by the Seasonal Efficiency of Domestic Boilers in the UK (SEDBUK) scale
+2) Regulations – To satisfy building regulations, make sure your new boiler is A-rated or at least 88% efficient as judged by the Seasonal Efficiency of Domestic Boilers in the UK (SEDBUK) scale

-4) Make sure you install proper heating controls along with your new boiler as per part L of building regulations.
-This means installing, at the very least, a good thermostat
+4) Heating Controls – Make sure you install proper heating controls along with your new boiler as per part L of building regulations.
+This means installing, at the very least, a good thermostat.

-5) Choose between a regular system boiler and a combi boiler.
+5) Regular or Combi? – You may need to choose between a regular system boiler and a combi boiler.
 System boilers have a cylinder to store hot water in and are good for big homes whereas combis heat water as needed and therefore don’t need a water tank.
 Consider a combi if you live in a small property

 New boiler grants